GenericMappingTools/gmt/doc/rst/source/gmtbinstats.rst

     A 2-4 column ASCII file(s) [or binary, see **-bi**] holding (x,y[,z][,w]) data values.
 You must use **-W** to indicate that you have weights.
 Only **-Cn** will accept 2 columns only.
-    If no file is specified, **gmtcount** will read from standard input.
+    If no file is specified, **gmtbinstats** will read from standard input.

 .. _-E: